 About the Bevel

-Have you ever used a pick, and for a reason you couldn’t put your finger on you just loved it?
-Or the opposite, you picked it up and it instantly made you put it down because you didn’t feel connected?
+Have you ever used a pick, and for a reason you couldn’t figure out you just loved it?
+Or the opposite, you picked it up and you didn’t feel connected?
 This is because of the bevel, how a pick company does their shaping around the playing tip.
 It influences more than most people realize.

-I doubt anyone in the world has put as much research into perfecting pick bevels as I have.
-From the beginning, I knew I wanted exceptional bevels to be the cornerstone of my work.
-I made picks as a hobby for years and had a general understanding of bevel design, but about a year before I opened, I decided to go all in.
+I doubt anyone in the world has put as much research into understanding and perfecting pick bevels as I have.
+From the very beginning I knew I wanted exceptional bevels to be the cornerstone of my work, but to do that, I had to learn how bevels influence feel and tone.
+I had made picks as a hobby for years and had a very basic knowledge of bevel design, but about a year before I opened, I decided to go all in.
 I refused to release my picks until I felt I could craft a bevel that was both exceptional and repeatable, and for a year I persevered.
 Aiming to push boundaries, I experimented with things like sanding methods, angles, and amounts of material removal through hundreds of prototypes.
-I also didn’t rely on my feelings alone during trials.
-I conducted group testing, and had ongoing discussions since feedback is crucial to my process.
-At the start, handing somebody a pick and watching their eyebrows furrow as if to say “meh” was a regular occurrence.
-Some people would take picks home and tell me how they felt over time, but the best bevel ended up being the one people knew was great, right away.
-When that look of “meh” turned to a wide eyed “wow”, I realized I’d found it.
-That’s now the bevel I’ve been crafting and refining ever since.
-I receive comments regularly from people who’ve gotten so used to it, they claim they can’t go back.
+I believe I’ve deciphered bevels in a way no one else has with deep understanding.
+I also didn’t want to rely on my feelings alone during trials, so I conducted group testing with ongoing discussions.
+For a while, handing somebody a pick and hearing “meh” was a regular occurrence.
+Some people would even take picks home and tell me how they felt over time, but the best bevel people knew was great, right away.
+When that “meh” turned to a wide eyed “wow”, I realized I’d finally found it.
+That’s now the bevel I’ve been refining ever since.
+I receive comments regularly from people who’ve gotten so used to it they claim they can’t go back.
 You’ll feel the difference.

 Usual benefits you’ll experience are: